06 Sep 10 Best Tips to Help Prevent the Cold and Flu Virus this Year

 - Rest.
 Your mother was right when she told you to get your rest.
 Sleep allows your body’s cells to repair themselves and keeps your immune system strong.

 - Exercise.
-It’s a Proven Immunity Booster: Moderate exercise 30-60 minutes a day, five days a week can reduce risk of a cold by 30-50%.
+It’s a Proven Immunity Booster: Moderate exercise 30-60 minutes a day, five days a week can reduce the risk of a cold by 30-50%.
 Consistency is key to this one.
 Make a realistic workout plan that fits into your schedule and stick to it.
 I can promise you will never regret a workout!

 - Drink, Drink, Drink